SPARC-Auburn/Lab-Assistant/README.md

 There are only a few requirements for suites to be imported and used-

-1. "#suite.file" (without the quotes) must be the first line of code in your .py file (This feature will come later with an automatic search function)
-1. There must be a method that is the same as the file name + "Method". (ie. DefaultSuite - def DefaultSuiteMethod())
+1. There must be a class that is the same as the file name in camel case notation. (ie. defaultsuite - class DefaultSuite)
-1. When a command has been successfully heard based on the suite- the method MUST return True.
-If not, return false, so it will look for other commands from other suites.
-1. All methods that use the Assistant class functions must pass the assistant as a parameter to the function, as well as the SuiteMethod() (For now)
+1. The class must have an __init__ and checkcommand() function.
+Use defaultsuite.py as a template.
+1. Replace the "CLIENT_ACCESS_TOKEN" with the CLIENT_ACCESS_TOKEN from DialogFlow's corresponding agent.
+1. Add additional recognition under the elif statement.

-To hook your method into the program, use the __main__.py included with the repository as an example.
+To hook your method into the program, import the suite in manage_suites.py like "from suites.newsuite import *"

-Add your suite to the sendCommands method in __main__.py similarly as DefaultSuiteMethod is used.
+Add your suite to the suites array to be included in the processing of commands.

-The following methods can be used in your custom Suites via the Assistant class:

-* Listen() - Starts the assistant- causes it to begin listening for it's name and exceuting voice commands based on imported suites or ChatBot
-* Speak(text) - "text" will be the value that your Assistant replies
-* playSound(audiofile) - "audiofile" being the .mp3 file to play located in the main directory (unless specified)

-Other methods are currently internal, however there are variables that you can use to customize and read from your assistant:

-* Assistant.intent - Extracted intent from given command via Wit.Ai (in progress)
-* Assistant.userCommand - Raw command recognized by Google Speech (currently)
-* Assistant.name - TBA
-* Assistant.location - TBA
-* Assistant.voice - TBA
+### Current and Proposed Suites
+1. Default - A collection of basic responses.
+1. Lab - A collection of responses and functions pertaining to assisting users in the SPARC lab.
+1. Home - A collection of responses and functions pertaining to home automation and light control.
+1. Weather - A collection of responses and functions pertaining to processing weather commands.
+1. Personal - A collection of functions pertaining to personal commands like reminders, time, and alarms.
+1. Knowledge - A collection of functions to search Google, Bing, Wolfram Alpha, Wikipedia, or etc.
+1. Fallback - A collection of fallback responses if previous suites did not catch.

 ### Change Log